Finance Careers | Explore What’s Possible

 Social finance is a growing area within many investment and commercial banks that focuses on providing capital access to underserved markets, including communities and/or individuals in the third-world.
 Microfinance enables these individuals to access small loans (larger loans become available based on repayment history) with quick disbursement turn-around.
 The goal of microfinance is to reduce poverty, improve quality of living, and increase self-sufficiency.

-As a venture capitalist, your focus is on investing in emerging and middle market companies on behalf of your firm’s limited partners.
-You’ll work with your portfolio company teams to set strategy and grow the business-all with the goal of realizing liquidity (and profit) via an initial public offering (IPO) or acquisition.
+As a venture capitalist, your focus is on investing in emerging companies on behalf of your firm’s limited partners.
+You’ll work with your portfolio company teams (often the founder and a small group) to set strategy and grow the business, all with the goal of realizing liquidity (and profit) via an initial public offering (IPO) or acquisition.
 Select members of the venture fund team (typically the more senior partners) lead the firm’s fundraising efforts and interactions with institutional investors.